My Wishlist

 Pavlova, a meringue-based dessert topped with fruit and whipped cream, is perhaps Australia’s signature dessert.
 Other popular sweets include lamingtons (square-shaped pieces of sponge cake coated in chocolate and coconut) and fairy bread (slices of white bread topped with butter and sprinkles, a classic Australian party food).

 Australian beer brands like Carlton Draught, Victoria Bitter and Coopers Pale Ale are popular choices, especially for those seeking a refreshing lager.
-For craft beer enthusiasts, Pirate Life Brewing’s IIPA and Kaiju!
+For craft beer enthusiasts, Pirate Life Brewing’s IPA and Kaiju!
 Beer's Aftermath are highly rated options.
 In the wine category, favourite Australian labels include Penfolds Grange, Yellow Tail, Jacob’s Creek and Rosemount.
 Among specific varietals, Clare Valley Riesling, Coonawarra Cabernet Sauvignon and Hunter Valley Semillon often get top marks.

 Yes, you can safely drink the tap water throughout Australia.
 However, it’s important to verify the water-quality standards in the country’s more rural parts.